evanplaice/jquery-csv/README.md

 # Use Cases

-What fun is having a shiny new library without examples to play with?

-No fun that's what...
-That is coming from a guy who has spent entirely too much time mucking through API documentation when he'd much rather be out at the beach, surfing, or chasing girls.

 Instead of the typical useless contrived example code, I have provided a handful of simple yet powerful demos.
 Not only are they fun to play with but a quick peak at the source will show you how simple and easy they were to implement.

-Who knows... maybe this whole 'having fun' concept may spread to some of the other Open Source libraries as a result.
-One can dream...
+Feel free to copy and reuse these in your own projects.

 ## Basic Usage